Have questions about matcha? I’ve got answers! Learn what matcha is, where to buy it, and get tasty matcha recipes.

 What is Matcha?

 Matcha is a Japanese green tea that has been finely ground into a powder.
-In Japanese, “ma” means powder and “cha” means tea so the translation is powered tea.
+In Japanese, “matsu” means rubbed and “cha” means tea so the translation is rubbed, or ground tea.

 The green tea that is made into matcha is grown in the shade, limiting sunlight, for about 20 days before harvest.